NuGet packages in the package registry

 To use the symbol server:

-1. Enable the nuget_symbol_server_enabled namespace setting with the GraphQl API.
+1. Enable the nuget_symbol_server_enabled namespace setting with the GraphQL API.

 2. Configure your debugger to use the symbol server.
-For example, to configure Visual Studio:

-1. Open Tools > Preferences.
+1. Select Tools > Preferences.

 2. Select Debugger > Symbol sources.